 Welcome and Introductions

-were welcomed to the meeting by the Chair, introductions were
+were welcomed to the meeting by the Chair of the meeting,

 Apologies were noted as above.